-Through email marketing, you can build a connection with your audience by sharing updates and your latest content.
+Email marketing lets you build a connection with your audience by sharing updates and your latest content.

 To grow your email list, you’ll need to offer a quality free guide or resource that answers one of your audience’s pain points.

-Most users who land in your blog won’t know who you are and will think twice before giving away their email addresses.
+Most users who land on your blog will only know who you are and will think twice before giving away their email addresses.